efacilitation/eventric/README.md

 Build JavaScript applications based on DDD, CQRS and EventSourcing

 Runs on NodeJS and modern Browsers.
 Therefore it's easy to share code between Server and Client.
-Information regarding the API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).

 ### Why?